 Although wounds from dog bites can be troubling, the real risk of personal injury comes from the threat of infections.
-Read on for more information about infection risks from dog bites and how personal injury attorneys can help bog bite victims.
+Read on for more information about infection risks from dog bites and how premises liability attorneys can help bog bite victims.

 Common Infections From Dog Bites

 When an individual suffers personal injury from a dog bite, there are many different types of infections that the bite victim may contract.
 A rare but serious type of infection that may result from a dog bite attack is rabies, a virus that attacks a person’s central nervous system.
 The mortality rate of rabies is the highest of any known disease in the world, with 99.9% of cases proving fatal.

 Symptoms of rabies are mild at first and include low-grade fevers, headaches, fatigue, and muscle weakness.
 As the disease progresses, symptoms will become more intense and can include insomnia, nausea/vomiting, anxiety, confusion, partial paralysis, hyperactivity, hallucinations, and hydrophobia (fear of water).